myr124/knighthacks2025/README.md

 Contributions are welcome!
 If you have a suggestion or find a bug, please open an issue to discuss it.

-_(You can add more detailed contribution guidelines here if you wish.)_

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.